Course Outline

 - Interview Techniques

-- Addressing ambiguities or information that seems incorrect.
+- Addressing ambiguities or incorrect information.

-- Asking for and offering alternatives.
+- Exploring and offering alternatives.

-- Effective listening techniques.
+- Effective listening techniques for government interactions.

 Module 3